HrishikeshP-01/AzureDataFactory/README.md

 ## Create a trigger in ADF:
 Trigger>Add/Create> Once you make the trigger go back & click on the publish button to publish the trigger & activate it

+## Handling Schema drift in Data Flow
+*Schema drift* – the ability of your data flow to automatically add changes to data schema on the fly

+Eg: Adding a col to the dataset on the fly.

+**ADF allows schema drift by default** but you can configure it to strictly adhere to the initial schema.